Bourkekev/ms2-tourism-map/README.md

 ### Content

- - Locational information content was gotten from Wikipedia and Google, except if noted below.
+ - Locational information content was obtained from Wikipedia and Google, and from the specific locations own website.
- - Botanic Gardens info from [Botanic Gardens website](http://botanicgardens.ie/)

 ### Media
 - The photos and vectors (except logo) used in this site were obtained from: